A loan commitment letter or mortgage commitment letter is frequently an overlooked step in the process of buying a home.

 Pre-qualification

-This stage usually takes place before a borrower makes an application for a mortgage.
+Historically, this stage has taken place before a borrower makes an application for a mortgage.
 The pre-qualification process is a basic guide to what a buyer can afford to spend on a home.

 So, why complete this step?
-Pre-qualification is a valuable step for determining a buyer’s housing budget before they begin looking at homes.
+Pre-qualification is a valuable step for determining a buyer’s housing budget when they are ready to begin looking for a home.

-Knowing a reasonable price range to search will save time and effort in your search and lets your realtor know you are serious about purchasing.
+Knowing a reasonable price range in which to search will save time and effort.

 Pre-approval

-To get a pre-approval letter, a mortgage lender will check the buyer’s credit score, pay stubs, and bank statements—assessing the likelihood they will repay the loan.
+To get a pre-approval letter, a mortgage lender obtains the buyer’s credit score, pay stubs and bank statements, in order to assess the likelihood that the lender will repay the loan.

 Ready for your loan commitment letter?
 Click here.

-After the seller accepts a buyer’s offer, the buyer can request multiple loan estimates from different lenders to find the best terms and conditions.
+In the past, after the seller had accepted a buyer’s offer, the buyer could request multiple loan estimates from different lenders to find the best terms and conditions.

-Once the buyer decides on a mortgage lender, that lender will review their file and provide a loan commitment letter.
+Once the buyer decided on a mortgage lender, that lender reviewed the buyer’s file and provided a loan commitment letter (provided all qualifications were met).

-Pre-qualification and pre-approval assess only the buyer.
-A loan commitment evaluates the buyer as well as the chosen property.
+Remember: Pre-qualification and pre-approval assess only the buyer.
+A loan commitment evaluates the buyer as well as the chosen property

-To meet their portion of the agreement, the buyer provides up-to-date documentation of their income sources, financial position, and creditworthiness.
+To meet their portion of the agreement, buyers provide up-to-date documentation of their income sources, financial position and creditworthiness.
+This information can be analyzed prior to finding a home.

-The property itself is appraised and compared to the purchase price.
-The property itself may also be evaluated.
+The property itself is appraised and compared to the purchase price, and it may also be inspected for safety-related concerns and for needed repairs.

 Ready To Take Your Next Step?